-Join us for three weeks of community service and exploration in the South Pacific on this summer community service program in Fiji for high school students.
-Work alongside community members to complete a small-scale construction project and volunteer time at the local kindergarten.
-Gain a deeper understanding of the Fijian way of life and learn about this culturally diverse island nation.
-Fijians maintain strong ties to their heritage by preserving the traditional arts, ceremonies, and ways of life that make the island culture so unique.
-Experience this culture first hand as you get to know our Fijian hosts and explore the mountains, coast, and coral reefs of this charming country.
+Join us for three weeks in the South Pacific on this summer community service program in Fiji for high school students.
+Work alongside community members to complete a small-scale construction project and volunteer your time at the local kindergarten.
+Experience this unique culture first hand as you get to know our Fijian hosts and explore the mountains, coast, and coral reefs of this charming island nation.

 - Students completing grades 9-12

 - 14-16 students, 2 leaders

 Fijians are considered to be among the most friendly and hospitable people on earth.
 From our home base on one of Fiji’s smaller islands, we become a part of the community as we volunteer alongside members of our host village to complete a variety of community service projects.
 Projects are identified by the village council, and community members work alongside our group throughout the program.
 Volunteer projects may include constructing a playground or classroom, painting a mural at the elementary school, or running an after-school camp for village youth.
 Choose an independent project and explore an aspect of Fijian culture of particular interest to you – go spearfishing with local fishermen, spend a day learning traditional weaving techniques, learn the meke, a traditional Fijian dance, or discover how to make local specialty dishes such as rou-rou.
 Wrap up the workday and join a game of pick-up volleyball, take a hike, or go for a swim in the ocean.
 Learn some basic Fijian phrases or simply relax with new friends during a kava ceremony.
 Participants on this volunteer program can expect to complete between 50-70 hours of community service work.